manoranjanads/strapi_prod/README.md

 **Note:** Above instructions are mostly compatible with GitHub.
 But you also can use GitLab or any other provider as well.

+Once you setup webhook, every time you push anything to your project, it automatically triggers the EC2 instance and rebuild itself.
 ### Check API Endpoints
 You can check whether your API responses are working to the public, simply by making a GET request on one of the API on your project as follows:
 *Ex:*